 For example, instead of randomly trying

-An attacker would try:
+An attacker would try the following:

 - password123 –> 75K3eLr+dx6JJFuJ7LwIpEpOFmwGZZkRiB84PURz6U8=